 On conventional loans, private mortgage insurance (PMI) should be automatically canceled once you’ve reached 80% equity in your home.
 However, with an FHA loan, you are required to pay mortgage insurance premiums (MIP) for the life of the loan.

 If you have enough equity and can qualify, it can pay to refinance a conventional loan.
 The FHA mortgage insurance premium ranges from 0.45% to 1.05% of the loan amount each year.

 Switch to a fixed-rate mortgage from an adjustable-rate mortgage

-Refinancing may not make sense in every scenario.
+Refinancing your current loan may not make sense in every scenario.
 If the cost of the new loan will exceed how much you’d save by refinancing, if your financial situation is uncertain, or if your credit score has taken a dip, refinancing may not be the smartest choice.

-If you’re planning to sell in the next few years, what you save each month by refinancing may not exceed what it will cost you to refinance your loan.
+If you’re planning to sell in the next few years, the monthly savings by refinancing may not exceed the total cost to refinance your loan.